ibexa/documentation-user/docs/creating_content_basic.md

 There are a few ways of creating a new Content item:

-1. Activate **Create** in the right menu *whenever you are viewing any other content*.
+1. Click **Create** in the right menu *whenever you are viewing any other content*.
-The new item will be placed under this content in the tree.
+The new item will be placed under the current Content item in the tree.
-1. Activate **Create** in the upper right corner of the *Dashboard*.
+1. Click **Create** in the upper right corner of the *Dashboard*.
-In this case you will have to select where the content will be located.
+In this case you have to select where the content will be located.
 (Enterprise only).
-1. Go to the **Create** tab in the *UDW*.
+1. Go to the **Create** tab in the *Content browser*.
-Here also you'll have to choose a location for the new item.
+Here also you have to choose a location for the new item.

 Whichever way you choose, when creating a new Content item you always have to select the Content Type first.

+!!! enterprise

-If you are using eZ Enterprise, you will have the *Landing Page* Content Type available for selection.
+    If you are using eZ Enterprise, you will have the [*Landing Page*]((#working-with-a-landing-page)) Content Type available for selection.
-This Type requires a slightly different way of creating, [see below](#working-with-a-landing-page).

 Each Content item is based on a Content Type.
-The Content Type defines what Fields you will have to fill in the new item.
+The Content Type defines what Fields you have to fill in the new item.
-It may also, depending on the way your website is set up, decide things such as the layout or style in which this item will be displayed.
+It may also decide things such as the layout or style in which this item is displayed.

-Different Fields may require different formats of data.
-Fields marked with an asterisk (\*) are required and you will not be able to save the Content item without filling them in.
+Fields marked with an asterisk (\*) are required.
+You will not be able to save the Content item without filling them in.

-It's worth taking a closer look at a couple of formats you may have to deal with.

-In case of *Relation* Fields (which link two Content items), or *Image* Fields (which should be self-explanatory) you may need to select a different Content item using the UDW.
+Some Fields, such as *Relation* Fields (which link two Content items), or *Image* Fields require you to select a different Content item to link to.
-If you have a *Location* Field, you may type the place name, enter its coordinates or point to it on the map.
+A *Location* Field is a point on the map.
+You can type the place name, enter its coordinates or select it on the map.
-A *Rich Text* Field requires a bit more explanation.

 Note that it's impossible to link to a different Content item (e.g. create a relation or embed an image) if you created your content directly in the Create tab in the Content browser.

 ### Editing Rich Text Fields

-Rich Text Fields are filled using a special Online Editor whose options appear when you activate the Field box.
+Rich Text Fields are filled using a special Online Editor.
+Its options appear when you click the Field box.

 ![Online Editor menu](img/online_editor_menu.png "Online Editor menu")

-You can add a new element to the Field by activating the plus icon to the left of the box and choosing one of the available elements:
+To add a new element to the Field, select the plus icon to the left of the box and choose one of the available elements:

 - Heading
 - Paragraph